Home

 Preheat the oven to 325°F (165°C)

-• Place the chocolate and butter in a stainless steel bowl suspended over boiling water.
-Make sure that the bowl is not touching the water.
+• Place the chocolate and butter in a stainless steel bowl suspended over boiling water, making sure that the bowl is not touching the water

 • Melt the chocolate with the butter over the steam bath.
 Try to make sure that no water gets into the chocolate.
 Best is to melt some of the chocolate and then take it off the heat, cover it, and melt the remaining chocolate using the residual heat of the bowl and the chocolate itself.